-The woman's car was found Monday night near Southeast 99th Avenue and Stark Street.
+The woman's car was found that evening near Southeast 99th Avenue and Stark Street.

-Later Monday evening, officers were called to a reported disturbance between a man and a woman in the basement of a parking garage near the 2100 block of Northeast Halsey Street.
+Later that night, officers were called to a reported disturbance between a man and a woman in the basement of a parking garage near the 2100 block of Northeast Halsey Street.

-Police said the suspect, Martinez, was armed with a knife and he assaulted the woman.
+Police said the Martinez was armed with a knife and he assaulted the woman.

 Resources for victims